Overview

 Leadership Training

 Leadership training is an essential component of the program that continues throughout your time as a Laidlaw scholar.
-You'll learn about your unique leadership strengths, further develop your skills through critical reflection, and prepare to encounter difference from a creative and mindful place.
+You'll learn about your unique leadership strengths, further develop your skills through critical reflection, and explore how good character influences leadership.

 Leadership-in-Action Experience

-Develop a six-week independent leadership-in-action project contributing to a community-based project in an international setting.
-We'll help you identify an international organization where you can learn from real-world leaders enacting change in their communities and beyond.
+Develop a six-week leadership-in-action project contributing to a community-based project in an international setting.
+You may choose from existing Cornell and Laidlaw projects or propose your own project and host organization where you can learn from real-world leaders enacting change in their communities and beyond.
 Your travel and living expenses are supported by a stipend.

 Networking